 The NGF has directed millions of dollars to research at leading medical centers to develop Gaucher disease treatment and a cure for Gaucher disease.

 Early on, the NGF was involved in pioneering research targeted at correcting the enzyme deficiency that causes Gaucher disease.
 Thanks to efforts by the NGF and others, enzyme replacement therapy (ERT) became available in the United States in the early 1990s.

-In addition to research funding, the NGF advocates for patients by:
+The NGF advocates for patients by:

 - Continuing to support research for a cure for all types of Gaucher disease

 - Promoting new programs like the Optimal Health Initiative for patients with Gaucher disease.
 The NGF’s Optimal Health Advisors are licensed social workers who are available to speak with patients or their caregivers and connect them to the supports and resources necessary to acheive and maintain optimal health

 - Conducting education and outreach to raise awareness about Gaucher disease among health professionals and people who have not yet been diagnosed

 - Hosting meetings of patients, physicians and researchers

 - Providing financial assistance programs for eligible patients and their families through the CARE Programs

 - Supporting legislation and programs vital to the Gaucher community